pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 ### Required

 - `compact_name` (String) A string that specifies the unique name for the predictor for use in risk evaluation request/response payloads.
-This property is immutable; it cannot be modified after initial creation.
 The value must be alpha-numeric, with no special characters or spaces.
 This name is used in the API both for policy configuration, and in the Risk Evaluation response (under `details`).
+This field is immutable and will trigger a replace plan if changed.
 - `environment_id` (String) The ID of the environment to configure the risk predictor in.
 - `name` (String) A string that specifies the unique, friendly name for the predictor.
 This name is displayed in the Risk Policies UI, when the admin is asked to define the overrides and weights in policy configuration and is unique per environment.